 Practices are divided into skill based groups.
 Each practice is 2 hours long.
-Schedule and times vary depending on time of the time of the year and can be viewed by scrolling to the bottom of our Register Online webpage.
+Schedule and times vary depending on time of the time of the year.
+The cost is $120/month for one 2 hour class each week.
+Students are encouraged to enroll for 2 days/week.
+A discount of 25% applies for multi-day enrollment.

 Coaches & Staff